-The remuneration of Mr Toh Giap Eng, Deputy Chairman who is the son of Mr Toh Khai Cheng (Chairman and a substantial shareholder) and brother of Mr Toh Gap Seng, a substantial shareholder, has been disclosed above.
-Other than Mr Toh Giap Eng, there are no employees in the Group who are immediate family members of other Directors, CEO and other substantial shareholders of the Company whose remuneration exceeded \$100,000 during FY2020.
+The remuneration of Mr Toh Giap Eng, Chairman who is the son of Mr Toh Khai Cheng and brother of Mr Toh Gap Seng (both substantial shareholders), has been disclosed above.
+Other than Mr Toh Giap Eng and Ms Toh Yan Jun Jermaine, there are no employees in the Group who are immediate family members of other Directors, CEO and other substantial shareholders of the Company.
+Except for Mr Toh Giap Eng, there were no employees of the Company or its subsidiaries who were immediate family members of any Director or the CEO and whose remuneration exceeded S\$100,000 during the financial year ended 31 December 2021 ("FY2021").